wach128/cordova-plugin-health/README.md

 - It is possible to query for "raw" steps or to select those as filtered by the Google Fit app.
 In the latter case the query object must contain the field `filtered: true`.
 - calories.basal is returned as an average per day, and usually is not available in all days.
 - calories.active is computed by subtracting the basal calories from the total.
 As basal energy expenditure, an average is computed from the week before endDate.
-- Active and basal calories can be automatically calculated
+- Active and basal calories can be automatically calculated.
-- Some activities can be determined automatically (still, walking, running, biking, in vehicle)
+- Some activities (still, walking, running, biking, in vehicle) can be determined automatically by Google Fit.
+- Activities in Google Fit can also include sleep, but this has been deprecated in favour of a separate sleep type.
+- When querying sleep both data points with sleep segment type and [sleep sessions](https://developers.google.com/fit/scenarios/read-sleep-data) are retrieved.
+If an app stores both, it is possible that data comes duplicated (this needs to be confirmed! please create an issue if you notice it!).
+- When querying for activities, if an event's startDate is out of the query range but its endDate is within, Google Fit will truncate the startDate to match that of the query.
 - When querying for nutrition, Google Fit always returns all the nutrition elements it has.
 - nutrition.vitamin_a is given in international units.
 Automatic conversion to micrograms is not trivial and depends on the actual substance (see [here](https://dietarysupplementdatabase.usda.nih.gov/ingredient_calculator/help.php#q9)).
-- When querying for activities, if an event's startDate is out of the query range but its endDate is within, Google Fit will truncate the startDate to match that of the query.

 ### queryAggregated()